Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

 \subsection{Polarized neutron diffraction and bulk characterisation : evidences for magnetic correlations}

 In Fig. \ref{fig:1}, we present experimental evidences that \NCCVO\ exhibits a correlated magnetic state without long range order.
-Our polycrystalline samples were synthesized via solid-state reaction (see Methods), and their crystallographic structure was checked by X-ray diffraction at $T=\SI{298}{\kelvin}$ (see Fig. \ref{fig:1}a and Supplementary Information A).
+Our polycrystalline sample was synthesized via solid-state reaction, and its crystallographic structure was checked by X-ray diffraction at $T=\SI{298}{\kelvin}$ (see Fig.~\hyperref[fig:1]{\ref*{fig:1}a} and Supplementary Material (SM) Sec.
+A \cite{SM}).

-Magnetic correlations are first revealed through our polarized neutron diffraction measurements at $T=\SI{1.5}{\kelvin}$ recorded on D7 at ILL (Fig. \ref{fig:1}b).
-No magnetic Bragg peaks are observed, but oscillations in the spin-flip intensity with a prominent maximum at $Q=\SI{0.9}{\angstrom^{-1}}$ are evident.
-This establishes the absence of long-range order but the presence of magnetic correlations, no longer visible at $T=\SI{300}{\kelvin}$ (see Supplementary Material B).
+Magnetic correlations are first revealed through our polarized neutron diffraction measurements at $T=\SI{1.5}{\kelvin}$ recorded on D7 at ILL \cite{D7, ILLdata} (Fig.~\hyperref[fig:1]{\ref*{fig:1}b}).
+No magnetic Bragg peaks are observed, but oscillations in the magnetic scattering function $S_{\rm mag}$ with a prominent maximum at $Q=\SI{0.9}{\angstrom^{-1}}$ are evident.
+This establishes the absence of long-range order but the presence of magnetic correlations, no longer visible at $T=\SI{300}{\kelvin}$ (see SM Sec.
+B \cite{SM}).
 We performed Monte Carlo simulations using the \textsc{SPINVERT} software \cite{Paddison2013} with $N\times N\times N$ cubic unit cells of isotropic spins to characterize the correlations.
-Good agreement was achieved for $N=1$, while no significant improvement was obtained by increasing $N$ or introducing the tetragonal distortion.
-Notably, models restricted to Ising or XY spins did not reproduce the observed data.
-We found antiferromagnetic correlations for first nearest-neighbors and ferromagnetic ones for second nearest-neighbors, located respectively at $\SI{5.38}{\angstrom}$ and $\SI{6.21}{\angstrom}$, and rapidly decreasing beyond these distances.
-The expected magnetic scattering from single crystals calculated with the \textsc{SCATTY} software \cite{Paddison2019} is shown in Supplementary Material B.
+Good agreement was achieved for $N=2$ (without improvement when further increasing $N$) while models restricted to Ising or XY spins did not reproduce the observed data.
+We found antiferromagnetic spin correlations $\left\langle \bm{S}(0) \cdot \bm{S}(r) \right\rangle/S^2$ for first nearest-neighbors ($-0.15$) and ferromagnetic ones for second nearest-neighbors ($0.12$), located respectively at $\SI{5.38}{\angstrom}$ and $\SI{6.21}{\angstrom}$, and rapidly decreasing beyond these distances.
+Introducing the small tetragonal distortion gave similar results, as expected in view of the minute atomic displacement of $\sim\SI{0.1}{\angstrom}$.
+The magnetic correlations obtained from our powder sample data correspond to the averaged correlations in the three different axis directions.
+The expected magnetic scattering from single crystals calculated with the \textsc{SCATTY} software \cite{Paddison2019} is shown in SM Sec.
+B \cite{SM}.